DataDog/dd-trace-cpp/doc/decisions.md

+Here are some topics that were discussed during the design of this library.

 - Which version of C++ do we require?
 - Which C core libraries do we produce binaries for?
     - glibc